kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 tags: [jekyll, bower, requirejs, grunt, amd ]
 has-home-img: site-relaunch.jpg
 ---
-After a little less then 2,000 Git commits, kaidez.com gets a redesign.
-It was a struggle due to limited free time but it was also a lot of fun and a great learning experience.
+After over 2,000 Git commits, kaidez.com gets a redesign.
+It was a struggle due to limited free time, but it was also a lot of fun and an excellent learning experience.

 The site code is open source and [freely available on GitHub](https://github.com/kaidez/kaidez.com/, "go to kaidez.com GitHub repo").
-The repo's [README file](https://github.com/kaidez/kaidez.com/blob/master/README.md, "read the kaidez.com README on GitHub") is a lengthy birds-eye view description of the code at the development level.
+The repo's [README](https://github.com/kaidez/kaidez.com/blob/master/README.md, "read the kaidez.com README on GitHub") is a lengthy birds-eye view description of the code at the development level.

 The README uses a lot of verbose code-speak so a non-verbose (but also lengthy) walk-through is needed.
 Let's proceed with that: